“Sensitively designed eco-hotel set in lush blooming gardens, with a spa, organic food and a white-sand surf beach”

 Remember baby and child equipment may be limited or need pre-booking

-There are special early dinners for children, kids menus and half portions of regular adult meals at the hotel restaurant; ice cream parlours and nearby beach restaurants are child-friendly too.
+There are special early dinners for children, kids menus and half portions of regular adult meals at the hotel restaurant, plus a juice bar.
+The ice cream parlours and nearby beach restaurants are child-friendly too

 Kids Activities on site: